farhi/idl2matlab/README.md

 SCOPE:
 ------

-  This is IDL2Matlab / IDL2Scilab translator, version 1.5 (21 January 2009).
+  This is IDL2Matlab / IDL2Scilab translator, version 1.6 (1 May 2013).

   This tool translates automatically an IDL code into Matlab or Scilab code.